Media control unit

 Tesla’s Media Control Unit or MCU is the main screen in the car and it determines some of the new features your car can get.
 Since we have a Model S that we purchased in 2017, we have MCU1.
 In this blog post, we will try to answer the following questions:

-Last week Tesla started rolling out V10 to its fleet, but there are still quite a few Tesla owners who don’t have it.
-I’m seeing and getting quite a few questions about what upgrades you get if you have Media Control Unit version 1 (MCU 1), so I decided to summarize what I know in this blog post.
-If you have unanswered questions, please let me know and I’ll add them here.
-Here we go.
+Last week Tesla started rolling out V10 but there are still quite a few Tesla owners who don’t have it.
+I’m getting quite a few questions about what upgrades you get if you have Media Control Unit version 1 (MCU1), so I decided to summarize what I know.
+Let me know if you have unanswered questions!

 Past Tesletter articles